 - a) "LDADinfo.txt"; - b) one location information file for each external data source.
-These files have names of the form "xxxStation.txt, where "xxx" is a "data_root" value from file "LDADinfo.txt". - c) one dataset information file for each external data source.
+These files have names of the form "xxxStation.txt, where "xxx" is a "data_root" value from file "LDADinfo.txt".

+c) one dataset information file for each external data source.
 These files have names of the form "yyy.desc", where "yyy" is a "data_type" value from file "LDADinfo.txt".

 It is the responsibility of each office to make sure these files are correct and up-to-date before localization is run.
-See documentation in file

-"/awips/fxa/data/localization/scripts/SS_mesonetStationInfo.sh" for more information.
+See documentation in file "/awips/fxa/data/localization/scripts/SS_mesonetStationInfo.sh" for more information.

 SAFESEAS localization is automatically run as a part of the full AWIPS localization that is done after an AWIPS build is installed.
 An office should not need to run SAFESEAS localization manually unless unusual, severe problems (such as the corruption of the files produced by SAFESEAS localization) occur.
-If you never try to edit those files except by using the SAFESEAS application, then you probably will never have to run SAFESEAS localization manually.

-In the highly unlikely event that running SAFESEAS localization really becomes necessary, here is how to do it:
+In the event that running SAFESEAS localization becomes necessary, please follow these steps: